MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 Import data models must complete a data refresh to allow reporting on recent data changes.
 Keep in mind that there are limitations on the number of daily scheduled data refresh operations: You can schedule up to eight refreshes per day on a shared capacity.
 On a [Premium](/power-bi/enterprise/service-premium-what-is) capacity, you can schedule up to 48 refreshes per day, which can achieve a 15-minute refresh frequency.

-You can also consider using [incremental refresh](/power-bi/connect-data/incremental-refresh-overview) to achieve faster refreshes, and achieving near real-time with a [DirectQuery partition](/power-bi/connect-data/incremental-refresh-overview#define-policy) (only available with [Premium](/power-bi/enterprise/service-premium-what-is)).
+You can also consider using [incremental refresh](/power-bi/connect-data/incremental-refresh-overview) to achieve faster refreshes and [near real-time](/power-bi/connect-data/incremental-refresh-overview?branch=pr-en-us-8271#configuring-incremental-refresh-and-real-time-data) performance (only available with [Premium](/power-bi/enterprise/service-premium-what-is)).

 ### Role-based security

-When there's a need to enforce role-based security, it can directly influence the design of your Power BI model.
+When there's a need to enforce role-based security, it can directly influence the choice of Power BI model framework.

 Dataverse can enforce complex [role-based security](/power-platform/admin/wp-security-cds) to control access of specific records to specific users.
-For example, a salesperson is permitted to see only their sales opportunities, while the sales manager can see all sales opportunities for all salespeople.
+For example, a salesperson may be permitted to see only their sales opportunities, while the sales manager can see all sales opportunities for all salespeople.
 You can tailor the level of complexity based on the needs of your organization.

 A DirectQuery model based on Dataverse can connect by using the security context of the report user.
 That way, the report user will only see the data they're permitted to access.
 This approach can simplify the report design providing performance is acceptable.

 For improved performance, you can create an import model that connects to Dataverse instead.
-In this case, you can add [row-level security (RLS)](/power-bi/enterprise/service-admin-rls) to the model, if required.
+In this case, you can add [row-level security (RLS)](/power-bi/enterprise/service-admin-rls) to the model, if necessary.

 > [!NOTE]
 > It might be challenging to replicate some Dataverse role-based security as Power BI RLS, especially when Dataverse enforces complex permissions.
-Further, it might require ongoing management to keep permissions in syc.
+Further, it might require ongoing management to keep Power BI permissions in sync with Dataverse permissions.

-For more information, see [Row-level security (RLS) guidance in Power BI Desktop](rls-guidance.md).
+For more information about Power BI RLS, see [Row-level security (RLS) guidance in Power BI Desktop](rls-guidance.md).

 ### Setup complexity

-Using the Dataverse connector in Power BI—whether for import or DirectQuery models—is straightforward and doesn't require special software or elevated Dataverse permissions.
+Using the Dataverse connector in Power BI—whether for import or DirectQuery models—is straightforward and doesn't require any special software or elevated Dataverse permissions.
 That's an advantage for organizations or departments that are getting started.

 The Azure Synapse Link option requires system administrator access to Dataverse and certain Azure permissions.
 These Azure permissions are required to set up the storage account and a Synapse workspace.
 While the setup isn't complex, having experience writing SQL queries will be beneficial.